God’s Dramatic Rescue

 For when I pray, before me my foes, confounded fly.

 If Christ my Head and Master, befriend me from above,

-Through the waters of Holy Baptism Jesus rescues us from the Devil.
-Through being united to Jesus resurrection from the dead, we too are promised that Death no longer has any hold on us.
-Because Jesus has suffered and died to repay God what we owe, our sins are forgiven.
+Through the word and Sacraments of the Church, Jesus rescues us from all our enemies, from sin, death, and the Devil.
 We continue to experience the rescue of God in the weekly receptions of God’s gifts!
 Our enemies have been defeated!
 God has suddenly and dramatically rescued us through his Son Jesus Christ.
-Thanks be to God.
-Amen.